-Modal is a fiber made from the renewable source of beech wood.
+Modal is a fibre made from the renewable source of beech wood.

 Not all modal is created equally.
-We source ours from Lenzing, a world-renowned, Bluesign-certified fabric fiber supplier.
-The term “Bluesign” comes from the name of a Swiss group called bluesign® technologies.
+We source ours from Lenzing, a world-renowned, BLUESIGN-certified fabric fibre supplier.
+The term “BLUESIGN” comes from the name of a Swiss group called BLUESIGN® technologies.
 This group monitors the complex journey of materials from factory to final product and oversees a robust system of factory auditing and certification.
 Lenzing sources beech cellulose (e.g. wood pulp!) from sustainable forests in Austria and neighbouring countries.
-To create modal, Lenzing uses a neat pulp-to-fiber process that recoups most of the process ingredients and causes very low air emissions.
+To create modal, Lenzing uses a neat pulp-to-fibre process that recoups most of the process ingredients and causes very low air emissions.

 Some other cool facts about modal!

-- Naturally regulates: Modal fibers support body temperature regulating properties through their moisture management.
-Derived from natural material, the microscopic brils of cellulosic fibers are structured to regulate the absorption and release of moisture, contributing to fabric breathability that supports the body’s natural thermal regulation.
+- Naturally regulates: Modal fibres support body temperature regulating properties through their moisture management.
+Derived from natural material, the microscopic brils of cellulosic fibres are structured to regulate the absorption and release of moisture, contributing to fabric breathability that supports the body’s natural thermal regulation.

-Super soft and durable: Modal fibers are twice as soft as cotton and are able to last longer and withstand repeated wash and dry cycles compared to cotton.
+Super soft and durable: Modal fibres are twice as soft as cotton and are able to last longer and withstand repeated wash and dry cycles compared to cotton.

-Biodegradable: Modal fiber types have been certified as biodegradable and compostable under industrial, home, soil and marine conditions, thus they can fully revert back to nature.
+Biodegradable: Modal fibre types have been certified as biodegradable and compostable under industrial, home, soil and marine conditions, thus they can fully revert back to nature.

 Lyocell comes from the renewable wood sources of eucalyptus or oak trees, which are grown or found in sustainably managed forests.
 These wood fibres are then spun to form a yarn, then woven to create a soft, durable and highly breathable fabric that is excellent for #recreating activities.
 Lenzing (leading makers of modal) also create our lyocell.
 Lyocell made by Lenzing is called Tencel and is usually made from Eucalyptus :).